TheOdinProject/curriculum/archive/html_css/introduction.md

 There's a lot to cover but it's been broken up into bite-sized lessons and their accompanying projects.
 The projects will give you a chance to apply what you've learned and to show what you're capable of.
 After a few of them, you'll really start getting the hang of things.
 If you've already completed the courses for Ruby and Ruby on Rails, you'll find that these lessons go much quicker.

-### In each lesson:
+### In each lesson

 1. We'll introduce the topic briefly and provide you with a list of things you should pay attention to.
-2. You'll be asked to do readings, watch videos, do online courses or otherwise consume content to initially learn the material.
+1. You'll be asked to do readings, watch videos, do online courses or otherwise consume content to initially learn the material.
-4. Every few lessons you will be asked to build a larger project, in this case they are almost exclusively rebuilding sites that you're probably familiar with.
+1. Every few lessons you will be asked to build a larger project, in this case they are almost exclusively rebuilding sites that you're probably familiar with.
 These are best done with a friend.
-5. Finally, we'll include additional helpful resources and other potentially useful tidbits at the end of each lesson.
+1. Finally, we'll include additional helpful resources and other potentially useful tidbits at the end of each lesson.

 ### Enough talk, get learning!